5 Rs Of Zero Waste: Refuse, Reduce, Reuse, Recycle, Rot

 Who started the zero waste movement?

 In the last 20 years, zero waste became a social movement, and it started with the term ”No Waste” expressing the goals of recycling activists.
+In 1995, Dr. Daniel Knapp of Urban Ore traveled for a series of talks with governments, businesses, and citizens.

+He visited major cities and talked about maximizing materials recovery and minimizing waste by reusing, recycling, and composting everything currently being wasted.
 Zero waste reached a peak in 1998–2002, and in 2002, the formation of the Zero Waste International Alliance was born under the initiative of Richard Anthony.

-Ultimately, keep in mind that zero waste is a journey; it is not a final goal and is definitely not about being perfect.
+Zero waste is a journey; it is not a final goal and is definitely not about being perfect.
+What matters is to become more mindful of what can we do, and whenever we can, to take more sustainable choices.